Pulmonary hygiene

-Pulmonary hygiene, also referred to as pulmonary toilet, is a group of techniques used to clear mucus and secretions from the airways.
+Pulmonary hygiene, or airway hygiene, also referred to as pulmonary toilet, together with airway clearance therapy uses a number of methods to clear mucus and secretions from the airways.
 The word pulmonary refers to the lungs.
 The word toilet, related to the French toilette, refers to body care and hygiene; this root is used in words such as toiletry that also relate to cleansing.

-Respiratory health (pulmonary hygiene) depends on consistent clearance of airway secretions.
-Normal airway clearance is accomplished by two important mechanisms: the mucociliary clearance system and the ability to cough.
+Respiratory health depends on the continuous clearance of airway secretions.
+Normal airway clearance is accomplished by two important mechanisms: mucociliary clearance and the basic cough reflex.
 Impaired mucociliary clearance is linked to poor lung function in a broad range of diseases and disabilities.

 Pulmonary hygiene prevents atelectasis (the collapse of the alveoli of the lungs) and rids the respiratory system of secretions, which could cause respiratory infections.
 It can also decrease pulmonary shunting, increase the functional reserve capacity of the lungs, and prevent respiratory infection after chest trauma.
-Methods include using suction to remove fluids and placing the patient in a position that allows secretions to drain by gravity.
+Methods include using suction to remove fluids, and postural drainage, placing the patient in a position that allows secretions to drain by gravity.

 Methods

-Methods used for pulmonary hygiene include suctioning of the airways, chest physiotherapy, blow bottles, and nasotracheal suction.
+Methods used for pulmonary hygiene include suctioning of the airways, chest physiotherapy, and nasotracheal suction.
 Bronchoscopy, in which a tube is inserted into the airways so that an examiner can view them, can be used therapeutically as part of pulmonary hygiene.
 Incentive spirometry and use of analgesics (pain medications) that do not inhibit breathing are also parts of pulmonary toilet.
 Coughing is also important for ridding the airways of secretions, so healthcare providers are careful not to oversedate patients, because that could inhibit coughing.
 Tracheotomy facilitates pulmonary toilet.
 Chest percussion, another method, helps loosen secretions and allows the cilia of the airways to remove material.
 Positioning is another method for promoting drainage of secretions; sometimes patients are placed in a prone position to aid in this purpose.